JoseParra28/JoseParra28/README.md

 ### About me
-Junior Full Stack Developer looking for oportunities as front or backend.
+Junior Full Stack Developer looking for oportunities as front / backend or data analysis.
+(Anything coding related)

 ## Stuff I'm enjoying at the moment
  - HTML